proctorf/HIST289/index.md

 **Runaway Slaves in US, cont (H) / ARC StoryMaps**

 Readings:
-- Susanna Ashton and Jonathan D. Hepworth, "[Jackson Unchained: Reclaiming a Fugitive Landscape](http://theappendix.net/issues/2013/10/reclaiming-a-fugitive-landscape)," *The Appendix*, November 5, 2013
+- Susanna Ashton and Jonathan D. Hepworth, "<a href="http://theappendix.net/issues/2013/10/reclaiming-a-fugitive-landscape" target="_blank">Jackson Unchained: Reclaiming a Fugitive Landscape</a>," *The Appendix*, November 5, 2013
-- Amani Marshall, "'[They Will Endeavor to Pass for Free': Enslaved Runaways' Performances of Freedom in Antebellum South Carolina](https://doi.org/10.1080/01440391003711065)," *Slavery & Abolition* 31, no. 2 (2010): 161-180.
+- Amani Marshall, "'<a href="https://doi.org/10.1080/01440391003711065" target="_blank">They Will Endeavor to Pass for Free': Enslaved Runaways' Performances of Freedom in Antebellum South Carolina</a>," *Slavery & Abolition* 31, no. 2 (2010): 161-180.

 **Thursday, October 9**
 **Cool DH Articles (H)**

 Readings:
-- Cameron Blevins, "[Space, Nation, and the Triumph of Region: A View of the World from Houston](https://www.jstor.org/stable/44285951)," *The Journal of American History* 101:1 (2014): 122-147.
+- Cameron Blevins, "<a href="https://www.jstor.org/stable/44285951" target="_blank">Space, Nation, and the Triumph of Region: A View of the World from Houston</a>," *The Journal of American History* 101:1 (2014): 122-147.
-- Jesse Hoffnung-Garskof, "[Cuban Racial Politics in Nineteenth-Century New York: A Critical Approach](https://doi-org.denison.idm.oclc.org/10.1093/ahr/rhab007)," *American Historical Review* 126:1 (2021): 109-139.
+- Jesse Hoffnung-Garskof, "<a href="https://doi-org.denison.idm.oclc.org/10.1093/ahr/rhab007" target="_blank">Cuban Racial Politics in Nineteenth-Century New York: A Critical Approach</a>," *American Historical Review* 126:1 (2021): 109-139.

 ### Week 8 {#week8}